12q1/local_docs/words/adornment.md

-# adornment
+# Adornment

 ---
-## Noun #noun
+#noun
 - **A decoration; that which [[adorns]].**
  - _Example: The draperies did little to keep out the light; rather, they were mainly there as adornment for the windows._
 - **The [[act]] of decorating.**
 ---